 Purpose

-To develop standards for discontinuing a program of study at the college and developing processes for students enrolled in the discontinued program.
+To develop standards for discontinuing a program of study at the college and processes for assisting students enrolled in the discontinued program.

 B. Policy

 The college may determine the need for a program to be discontinued.
 A teach-out plan for discontinued programs will be offered to students who are currently enrolled in the discontinued program.